ketil-malde/yasmot/docs/paper.md

 # Summary

-There exists a number of popular deep learning object detectors, that is, programs that will analyze an image and return the locations of all occurrences of objects from a known set of classes.
-For time series of images (e.g., video or sequences of stills), tracking objects over time is important in order to classify or predict behaviors, to estimate the abundance of different object types, and a variety of other tasks.  `yasmot` is a lightweight and flexible object tracker that can process the output from popular object detectors and track objects over time from monoscopic or stereoscopic camera configurations.
+There now exists many popular object detectors based on deep learning that can analyze images and extract locations and class labels for occurrences of objects.
+For image time series (/i.e./, video or sequences of stills), tracking objects over time and preserving object identity can help to improve object detection performance, and is necessary for many downstream tasks, including classifying and predicting behaviors, and estimating total abundances.
+Here we present `yasmot`, a lightweight and flexible object tracker that can process the output from popular object detectors and track objects over time from either monoscopic or stereoscopic camera configurations.
 In addition, it includes functionality to generate consensus detections from ensembles of object detectors.